Simple tilts of length hearts and simple-minded mutation: Introduction

-The mild conditions on $\smsub$ are technical and spelled out in Setups~\ref{SMC-setup} and \ref{SMS-setup}.
 These conditions are precisely what is required to be able to perform simple-minded reduction.
 This provides a simple conceptual explanation of why mutation works, the process is `reduce, shift, lift':

 Here $\sZ$ is the simple-minded reduction of $\sD$ at $\smsub$ and $\shift{1}$ denotes the shift functor in $\sZ$, see \cite{CSP20,CSPP,Jin} for details.

 An SMC corresponds to a bounded t-structure $(\sX,\sY)$ with a length heart.
 By the Koenig--Yang correspondences in \cite{Koenig-Yang}, when $\sD = \Db(A)$ for a finite-dimensional algebra $A$, any such t-structure admits a left adjacent co-t-structure $({}\orth \sX, \sX)$ and a right adjacent co-t-structure $(\sY, \sY\orth)$.
 We call an SMC whose associated t-structure admits both adjacent co-t-structures \emph{bisilting}.
 Our third main theorem says that the property of being a finite bisilting SMC is preserved under mutation and provides a conceptual explanation of why mutation is compatible with the Koenig--Yang correspondences in \cite{Koenig-Yang}.